Meet the Team

 arise in real time.
 I believe that growth can unfold naturally when we take time to understand who we are, engage our whole selves, and more fully inhabit the present moment.

 Values that I bring to my work include curiosity, empathy, creativity, and an open mind.
 Having studied literature as an undergrad, I enjoy working with stories, metaphors, dreams, and patterns.
-Making the choice to confront painful topics can be quite challenging at times, and more than
+Making the choice to confront painful topics can be quite challenging at times, and more than anything I strive to create a space where you can feel accepted along the way.

 *Elizabeth is currently pursuing a master’s degree in Counseling & Psychological Services at Saint Mary’s University of Minnesota and is working under the licensed supervision of Rachel Herr, MA, LPCC.